-Esophageal blockage is the narrowing of your esophagus from cancer.
+The esophagus is a long muscular tube (about 9 inches long) that connects your mouth to your stomach.
+An esophageal blockage is when there is a narrowing of your esophagus, which causes a blockage.
+This blockage may be caused by cancer.
 When diagnosed with esophageal cancer, you may have trouble swallowing because the tumor can block the esophagus.
-Difficulty swallowing makes it very hard, if not impossible to eat food by mouth.
+Having trouble with swallowing can make it very hard, if not impossible, to eat food by mouth.
 You may also be at a greater risk for aspiration or when food “goes down the wrong pipe,” and gets into your lungs.

-- Stent: a tube made of metal mesh or plastic is placed in your esophagus, which expands the area that was compressed and allows a clear passageway for food and liquid to pass through.
+- Stent: A tube made of metal mesh or plastic is placed in your esophagus.
+This tube widens the area that was compressed (pushed in).
+This gives you a clear passage for food and drinks to pass through.

-- Laser therapy: a laser is used to destroy the cancer cells blocking the esophagus.
-Laser therapy may make swallowing easier for a while, but you may need to repeat the treatment several weeks later.
+- Laser therapy: A laser is used to destroy the cancer cells blocking the esophagus.
+Laser therapy may make swallowing easier for a while, but you may need to repeat the treatment a few weeks later.

-- Photodynamic therapy: A special medication is given which collects in the esophageal cancer cells.
-Two days after the injection, the doctor uses an endoscope to shine a special light (such as a laser) on the cancer.
-The drug becomes active when exposed to light and directly kills the cancer cells.
+- Photodynamic therapy: A special medication is given that collects in the esophageal cancer cells.
+Two days after the injection, your provider will use an endoscope to shine a special light (like a laser) on the cancer.
+The drug becomes active when exposed to light and kills the cancer cells.

 - Radiation therapy: Radiation therapy can help shrink the tumor.

-- Balloon dilation: A tube is inserted through the blocked part of the esophagus.
+- Balloon dilation: A tube is placed through the blocked part of the esophagus.
 A balloon helps widen the opening.
-This method helps improve swallowing for a short time.
+This method helps with swallowing for a short time.

 American Cancer Society.
 Palliative Treatment for Esophageal Cancer.
 2017.
 Found at: https://www.cancer.org/cancer/esophagus-cancer/treating/palliative-therapy.html